NUWCDIVNPT/stig-manager/docs/admin-guide/admin-quickstart.rst

 Modifying Users
 -----------------------

-The only changes that can be made to Users in the STIG Manager interface is their Collection Grants.
+The only changes that can be made to Users in the STIG Manager interface is their Collection Grants or Group Membership.
 All other data in the User pop-up is derived from information in the access token, which is managed in the Authentication Provider.

 .. thumbnail:: /assets/images/userAdmin.png
    :width: 50%